-In this article, we provide step by step instructions on how to clean a gas grill.
+In this article, we provide step-by-step instructions on how to clean a gas grill.

-A clean gas grill is a safe grill, a good-looking grill, and guess what?
+Because a clean gas grill is a safe grill, a good-looking grill, and guess what?
 It produces better food than a dirty grill too!

 You will hear many people say when you ask about their dirty grill: “Oh, that’s all flavor that is!”

 It’s not, it is old grease and grime.
 And when it burns after turning on the grill, the smoke produced is acrid and bitter, and it does taint the taste of the food.

 While cleaning might be the last thing on your mind after an indulgent meat feast, it’s a skill and practice that every grill master should conquer.

 That desired charred finish on your food leaves carbon deposits on all of your grill’s surface areas, even the ones that you cannot see.

 Grime, dirt, and bacteria will stick to these deposits and gradually accumulate.